 On your layouts, you are able to specify how the numbers are formatted or rounded off.
 This can help you with the look and consistency of your layouts throughout your system.

 Rounds the value to the nearest whole number in the direction of zero.

 The value is rounded up to the nearest integer.

 Rounds the value down to the nearest integer.

-In conclusion, there are a number of different things that you can do within Report Designer.
-However this blog just covers a few that we think are useful to know about.
+In conclusion, there are a number of different things that you can do within the Report Designer.
+However, this blog just covers a few that we think are useful to know about.

 Fancy getting to know a bit more on Sage Report Designer?
-Why not take a look at our at our short e-course on Sage 200 Report Designer.
+Why not take a look at our short e-course on Sage 200 Report Designer.

 Jake loves helping people, whether that’s solving your support queries or volunteering outside of work.
 He is ‘Mr Organised’, and can often be found keeping the support desk under control and the office in shape!